Babcock & Brown: Organisational structure

 Babcock & Brown LP's "bread and butter" business was its role as a financial adviser in structured finance, including leases, debt placement for large leases, hedging, and securitisation.
 It focused on businesses looking to lease equipment essential to their business in the most tax-effective and low cost way possible.
 Babcock & Brown LP was one of the world's leading financial advisers.
 It was considered the market leader in the United States and the United Kingdom in this area.
 The structured finance advisory business generated 23% of the company's net revenue.

 The company had a highly successful listing on the Australian Stock Exchange in 2004 where it raised over $550 million in new capital.

 By 2009, though, the company became a high-profile victim of the credit crunch.

 Nevertheless, some aspects of Babcock & Brown LP's business, particularly the infrastructure related activities were well-founded and have re-emerged from the collapse.
 These include Babcock & Brown LP's successful wind energy business, now called Infigen Energy and listed on the ASX; Prime Infrastructure, which was acquired by Brookfield; and Babcock & Brown LP's well regarded public-private partnership business, which was acquired from Babcock & Brown LP and trades as Amber Infrastructure, headquartered in London.

 Acquisitions

+In 1997, Babcock & Brown acquired the investment banking, advisory, equity and structured finance assets of AIDC Ltd from the Australian government.

 In August 2006 managed fund, Babcock & Brown Capital, announced that it had completed a 65% acquisition of Irish telecommunications company Eircom, with its partner the Eircom Employee Share Ownership Trust Limited (ESOT) holding the remaining 35% of Eircom Group.

 In March 2007 Babcock & Brown LP led a consortium to attempt to buy the Australian energy company Alinta Ltd. The takeover by a scheme of arrangement was supported by the Alinta Board.

 In the Irish Independent newspaper it was reported that Babcock & Brown LP were planning to break up Eircom.
 Retaining the core backbone Network Wholesale Division and selling the Eircom Retail and Mobile (Meteor) Divisions.
 It was reported that the retail arm of Eircom could be worth €1bn and Meteor around €800m.